 Other practical problems associated with national self-determination and economic viability would also have to be considered in any formal territorial restructuring.
 Who would decide which states are deserving and which deserving states would be viable?
 Is a community which has been oppressed by its own government and which might be judged economically unviable less worthy of statehood than a similarly oppressed group which has a thriving industrial base?
 Would the possibility that most African states appear to be even less viable than other developing regions not invite accusations of a racist double standard?
 Would there not be an enormous reluctance by the international community to continually recognize new ever-more fragile and dependent states?
 As A.M.
 Rosenthal (1993) put it:

-The plain truth never said out loud at the UN, is that countries have been admitted to the membership that cannot or will not take on the minimum responsibilities that they owe to the international community and to their own people.
-The very act of independence can make countries dependents on the world.
+The plain truth, never said out loud at the UN, is that countries have been admitted to membership that cannot or will not take on the minimum responsibilities that they owe to the international community and to their own people.
+The very act of independence can make countries dependents of the world.